eagles-project/skywalker/docs/example.md

 doesn't happen in reality.
 What's going on?

 What's going on is a phase change: carbon dioxide condenses to liquid form under these conditions.
-Therefore the gas is no longer in a homogeneous state, and the Van der Waals equation of state isn't satisfied for the gas/liquid mixture.
+The gas is no longer in a homogeneous state, and the Van der Waals equation of state isn't satisfied for the gas/liquid mixture.
 Rather, the pressure (called the **saturation vapor pressure**) remains constant alongside the temperature over the course of the phase change.
-One way to understand this is that under a phase change, the system reconfigures itself in a way that affects its binding energy and not its kinetic energy, and the pressure in a Van der Waals gas only depends on its kinetic energy.
+One way to understand this is that under a phase change, the system reconfigures its binding energy but not its kinetic energy.
+The pressure in a Van der Waals gas depends only on its kinetic energy (because it assumes that the particles interact only weakly), so it remains constant.

 In other words, the saturation vapor pressure is a horizontal line over the course of the phase change.
 It looks like this: